 The Pandemic Fund’s Governing Board will determine the balance between financing for country, regional and global activities.
-However, we anticipate that much of the needs for filling the gap of PPR funding will be at the country and regional level.
+However, we anticipate that much of the needs for filling the gap of PPR funding will be at the country and regional level for the 2nd CfP.

 Will all the Pandemic Fund financing be provided as grants?

 It is anticipated that the Pandemic Fund will only receive grant contributions and only provide grant financing.

 Will there be a limit/cap to individual financing requests?

 The Pandemic Fund Governing Board has established a ceiling on individual grant amounts that can be requested within the overall envelope for the second CfP.
 Single-country proposals may request up to US$25 million.
 Multi-country proposals may request up to US$40 million for any one proposal.
 Regional Entity proposals may request up to US$40 million for any one proposal.
 Review the Guidance Note for the Second Call for Proposals for more information.